JMU JMU - Department of Computer Science

 4. Checking Syntax: VSCode compiles source code "on the fly", so it immediately detects syntax errors.
 This part of the lab will help you become comfortable with this feature.

-1. Delete the semi-colon at the end of the statement in line 11.
+1. Delete the semi-colon at the end of the statement that declares the attribute passengers.
 What happens?

 An editor decoration appears in line that was just changed.